DemetriouJohn/SmartExtensions/README.md

 `GetPercentage` Returns a value representing the percentage requested</br>
 `Pow` Extension method for performing Pow arithmetic expression when Power is a positive non-zero, non floating point number by using loop implementation as it is benchmarked to be faster</br>

+### ShortExtensions

+`GetPercentage` Returns a value representing the percentage requested</br>
+`Pow` Extension method for performing Pow arithmetic expression when Power is a positive non-zero, non floating point number by using loop implementation as it is benchmarked to be faster</br>

 ### DateTimeExtensions

 `FirstDayOfMonth` Get first day of the month</br>